GeekTrainer/learn-django/Module2/Module2_Unit2.md

 ## Creating a virtual environment

 Now that the new directory has been created let's create a virtual environment to hold the Django framework.
-Make sure you are in the newly created directory, and run the following in the command prompt.
+Make sure you are in the newly created directory and run the following in the command prompt.

 ```bash
 # Windows